ing-bank/lion/packages/ajax/README.md

   // `invalidateUrls`: an array of strings that for each string that partially
   // occurs as key in the cache, will be removed
   // default: []
-  // This option can be used only in cache config per action (get, post etc)
   // Note: can be invalidated only by non-get request to the same url
   invalidateUrls: ['/api/todosbykeyword'],

   // `invalidateUrlsRegex`: a RegExp object to match and delete
   // each matched key in the cache
-  // This option can be used only in cache config per action (get, post etc)
   // Note: can be invalidated only by non-get request to the same url
   invalidateUrlsRegex: /posts/